Chenhao1203/E.coli-coculture-models/readme.txt

 All models were built in Python 3.
 The three files in '.py' format each represent the three growth models.

-Run the following files in Python 3 with sympy,numpy,pandas and pickle library.
+Run the following files in Python 3 with sympy,numpy,pandas,OS and pickle library.

 '1. independent growth.py'
 	to generate indepentent growth co-culture model with different μm2.